SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 [cds] - mocking API_BUSINESS_PARTNER { path: '/api-business-partner' }
 ```

-That's because `cds watch` looks for running services listed as provided in the `~/.cds-services.json` file and connects to them.
-It found the entry for `API_BUSINESS_PARTNER` in there, meaning that there was no need to mock it itself.
+That's because `cds watch` looks in the `~/.cds-services.json` file for running services listed as being provided, and connects to them.
+In this particular instance, it found the entry for `API_BUSINESS_PARTNER` in there, meaning that there was no need to mock it itself.

-👉 Check again the contents of the `~/.cds-services.json` file, where you should now see an entry for the main service too, on the default port:
+👉 Check again the contents of the `~/.cds-services.json` file, where you should now see an entry for the main `IncidentsService` too, on the default port of 4004:

 ```json
 {